 Titles to check out

-- Portland Collection, Volumes 1 and 2: These two books include traditional and original contra dance tunes from New England, Quebec, Ireland, Appalachia, and the pacific Northwest.
+- Portland Collection, Volume 1 and Volume 2: These two books include traditional and original contra dance tunes from New England, Quebec, Ireland, Appalachia, and the pacific Northwest.
 They have become standard sources of repertoire all over the country, and include melody and chords.

 - Portland Play Along: This slow jam CD gives musicians a chance to work on playing contra dance tunes at a slower tempo.
 It goes along with the Portland Collection tunebook.

 - New England Fiddlers Repertoire: The essential book of New England repertoire, including many chestnuts (early contra dances where the tune is matched to the dance), written out with melody and chord suggestions.